suii2210/suii2210/README.md

       - Clear communication and quick responses to feedback
       - Experience working with large open-source codebases

-  - title: "What I Look for in Mentors"
+  - "What I Look for in Mentors"
     content: |
       - Clear starter issues
       - Constructive feedback loops
       - Repositories that use labels like `good-first-issue` and `help-wanted`

-  - title: "Contact"
+  - "Contact"
     content: |
       **Portfolio:** https://suii.dev
       **LinkedIn:** https://linkedin.com/in/shruti2210